Unboxed-Software/solana-course/content/solana-nft.md

     }
     ```

- - `solTreasuryAccount` is the address that SOL payments from the mint will be sent to.
+ - `solTreasuryAccount` - the address that SOL payments from the mint will be sent to.

- - `splTokenAccount` is the token account which you want the payments to be sent to if a SPL token is used as payment instead of SOL.
+ - `splTokenAccount` - the token account which you want the payments to be sent to if an SPL token is used as payment instead of SOL.

- - `splToken` is the token mint address of the SPL token that is accepted as payment.
+ - `splToken` - the token mint address of the SPL token that is accepted as payment.
 Note that the address in the `splTokenAccount` field must be a token account for the token mint specified in the `splToken` field.

- - `goLiveDate` is the date the mint goes live for public mint.
+ - `goLiveDate` - the date the mint goes live for public minting.

- - `endSettings` are how you can define when the minting should stop.
+ - `endSettings` - indicates when the minting should end.
 This can either be set to a specified date, or after a certain amount of NFTs are minted.

     ```json
     "endSettings": {